saifihamid741/Employee-Activity-Tracker/README.md

 13. User Interface (Tkinter GUI): The script also integrates a Tkinter window (referred to as ConfigWindow in the code), although the class for it
     (ConfigWindow) isn't fully defined in the provided code.
 This window would presumably allow the user to configure settings (like AWS S3 bucket name or screenshot intervals).
-15. Error Handling: o The script includes error handling for various AWS S3 upload issues, such as missing credentials, network issues, or permission errors.
+14. Error Handling: The script includes error handling for various AWS S3 upload issues, such as missing credentials, network issues, or permission errors.
 It also handles network errors when uploading logs or screenshots, queuing the uploads if the device is offline.

 Key Functionalities Summary:
 1. Monitoring User Activity: The script tracks mouse and keyboard events, detecting unusual patterns (e.g., rapid movements or scripted behaviors).
 2. System Tray Icon: Allows user to interact with the application through a system tray icon.